sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 - Sarah will organize all committee meetings, and be responsible for reaching out to individual committee members for help when she needs it

-- Sarah is new to bioinformatics analysis and does not already know how to complete the project set before her, she is on a learning curve and will need to reach out to the committee for guidance; at the same time it is her responsibility to own the project and learn the analyses she is conducting
+- Sarah is on a learning curve and will need to reach out to the committee for guidance; at the same time it is her responsibility to own the project and learn the analyses she is conducting

 - Sarah will maintain an [open lab notebook](https://sarahtanja.github.io/lab-book/) and post (at least weekly) to it

 - The committee will meet quarterly

-### Our research goals are:

-1. Exploring the effects of the combined stressors of ocean plastic pollution and ocean heat waves on a coral microbiome and transcriptome
-   {: .notice--primary}

-2. Exploring  non-monotonic (non-linear) responses and low-dose effects of endocrine disrupting chemicals (phthalates) associated with ocean plastic pollution on coral reproduction, gene expression, and microbial community composition
-   {: .notice--primary}

 ### Our shared vision of success looks like: